-On behalf of our client, Willdan Group, Inc. (the "Company"), we are responding to the comments of the Staff of the Securities and Exchange Commission (the "Commission") as set forth in your letter dated September 6, 2006 to Win Westfall, Chief Executive Officer of the Company, with respect to the Company's Registration Statement on Form S-1 (the "Registration Statement") which was filed with the Commission on August 9, 2006.
-We are enclosing Pre-Effective Amendment No. 1 to the Registration Statement on Form S-1 filed as of September 19, 2006 (the "Amended Registration Statement") marked to show changes from the Registration Statement.
+On behalf of our client, Willdan Group, Inc. (the "Company"), we are responding to the comments of the Staff of the Securities and Exchange Commission (the "Commission") as set forth in your letter dated October 17, 2006 to Win Westfall, Chief Executive Officer of the Company, with respect to the Company's Amendment No. 2 to Registration Statement on Form S-1 (the "Registration Statement") which was filed with the Commission on October 11, 2006.
+We are enclosing Pre-Effective Amendment No. 3 to the Registration Statement on Form S-1 filed as of November 3, 2006 (the "Amended Registration Statement") marked to show changes from the Registration Statement.
+The Company notes that the Amended Registration Statement has also been updated to include its financial results for the nine months ended September 29, 2006.
 For your convenience, the Commission's comments have been repeated herein in bold, with the Company's response immediately following each of the Commission's comments.